Skip to main content

 To add new Composer credentials, navigate to the appropriate Composer management page and click the “Add credential” button.
 Complete the required fields and click “Add credential” to save:

-• Repository URL: The URL Composer uses to match credentials with the corresponding package provider
+• Repository URL: The URL Composer uses to match credentials with the corresponding package provider.

-• Username: Typically an email address or unique identifier required by the package provider
+• Username: Typically an email address or unique identifier required by the package provider.

-• Password: The associated password or license key for authentication
+• Password: The associated password or license key for authentication.

 Updating credentials